GageHoweTamu/Sounds-for-AusSim/README.md

 # Sounds-for-AusSim
 Sounds design for the Super Australian Simulator.
-Recorded/created/processed by yours truly All sounds except a didgeridoo from Splice are original.
+Recorded/created/processed by yours truly.

+All sounds are original, copyright-free, or from Splice.